 Such research results point to a daunting challenge for pig advocates and animal activists.
 As the world continues to industrialise, more and more people are getting the opportunity to eat meat, and they like it.
 At the same time, the conviction that moves activists – that the lives of pigs and other animals also matter – means that, with every pork meal averted, suffering is averted, and we’re one step closer to saving a life.

 That pigs suffer in our food system is certain – as is the fact that they think and feel emotions.
 It’s up to us now to think of that as enough.
-It’s up to us to think and feel differently about pigs.Make a donation
+It’s up to us to think and feel differently about pigs.Support Aeon: make a one-off donation